Exploring TPRS: A Deep Dive into Teaching Proficiency through Reading and Storytelling

 “Do they read the text first?”

 It took me a while to realise that TPRS doesn’t work like a traditional comprehension task.
 The teacher isn’t testing students — the teacher is building the story with them.
 Once that clicked, the whole method made sense.
+Here is the accurate, classroom‑real sequence.

-🎯 Step 1 — Establish meaning (properly, not superficially)
+🎯 Step 1 — Establish Meaning (Properly, Not Superficially)

 This step is much richer than “write the translation on the board”.